HeicoDev/FBOneTools/README.md

 ## Credits

-* Heico - Author of BFBC2 Toolkit
+* Heico - Author of BFBC2Toolkit
 * [Frankelstner](http://www.bfeditor.org/forums/index.php?/profile/6706-frankelstner/) - For his Python scripts that handle .fbrb & .dbx files.
 Without his work in the BF Community my tools would not be possible!
 * [Napisal](https://www.youtube.com/channel/UCIcx-pztQ3rGfO3pbcd52OQ) & [bad .baubau](https://www.youtube.com/user/cssbaubau) - for all the time they invested to figure out how Frostbite works.
 Without them I would not even know about BFBC2 modding.
 * [Emil Hernvall](https://github.com/EmilHernvall) - For his Python script that can extract .swfmovie files.